 Right to Work (RTW) is wrong for Missouri and Missouri workers.
 Unions and labor organizations are the standard bearer for higher wages and workplace safety protections.
 A 2012 study by the Economic Policy Institute has shown that "right to work" states still have lower wages, higher poverty rates and a bigger gender pay gap than non-RTW states.
 The reality is, federal law already makes it illegal to force someone to join a union.
 If a person chooses to not join a union, they are still afforded the same protections and union representation as paying members.
 RTW legislation is simply a way to keep working Americans from forming a union and keep them from using the power of collective bargaining for better wages, hours, working conditions and benefits.
 RTW is only good for big business, but bad for hard-working Missourians.

 As a lawyer, I fight every day for individual's rights in court.
 The far right wing agenda being pushed through Jefferson City is taking away our rights to address wrongs committed against us in state court.
-"Tort reform" legislation would limit the rights of hard-working Missourians.
 I will fight for the rights of Missourians to get their day in court.
-I will fight to level the playing field with big business, and their billionaire donors, by standing up for the rights of hard-working Missourians.
+I will fight to level the playing field with big business by standing up for the rights of hard-working Missourians.